National Cancer Act of 1971

 “There is broad agreement that cancer research has advanced to the stage where a substantial increase in resources and effort could be very productive.
-There seems to be a consensus among cancer researcher that they are within striking distance of achieving the basic understanding of cancer cells which has eluded the most brilliant medical minds in the world.
+There seems to be a consensus among cancer researchers that they are within striking distance of achieving the basic understanding of cancer cells which has eluded the most brilliant medical minds in the world.
 While it is true that breakthroughs in science are often serendipitous, and cannot be forced, the committee feels that a substantial increase in resources, along with increased organization efficiency will shorten the time necessary to achieve them.”

 - The committee believes that effective implementation of a substantially increased effort against cancer will require strengthening of present organizational arrangement within NIH.

-- The committee agrees that to completely separate the cancer research effort from the NIH could endanger the overall biomedical research effort.
-The committee feels, however, that S. 1828, as reported, will meet the objectives of the Cancer Panel, while preserving the integrity of biomedical research by keeping the increased cancer research program within the framework of the NIH.
+- The committee agrees that to completely separate the cancer research effort from NIH could endanger the overall biomedical research effort.
+The committee feels, however, that S. 1828, as reported, will meet the objectives of the Cancer Panel, while preserving the integrity of biomedical research by keeping the increased cancer research program within the framework of NIH.

-- The committee is cognizant of the extreme difficulty in mounting a program of the size and scope of that here envisioned and doubts that it could be accomplished within present arrangements for the NCI, although the Institute has been very effective in utilizing the resources allocated to it.
+- The committee is cognizant of the extreme difficulty in mounting a program of the size and scope of that here envisioned and doubts that it could be accomplished within present arrangements for the NCI, although the institute has been very effective in utilizing the resources allocated to it.

 - The committee hopes that the existing peer review system so highly regarded by the scientific community will be continued.
 The committee feels, however, that the extraordinary demands placed on this new cancer program may require the creation of new mechanisms of peer review.
-The bill therefore authorizes the Director to establish, with the approval of the NCAB, other formal peer review groups as may be required.
+The bill therefore authorizes the director to establish, with the approval of the NCAB, other formal peer review groups as may be required.

 - The committee felt that the NCAB would be required to make decisions and recommendation that are largely scientific in nature, and therefore it should contain a predominance of scientific and medical personnel, while at the same time having the laymen public point of view represented.